The council is responsible for managing and maintaining a variety of green spaces throughout the borough.

 Our grounds maintenance partner Idverde UK, provides the high quality services outlined below to improve the attractiveness of the local environment.
 They are responsible for the planting and maintenance of border areas with a range of plants including flowers, shrubs and small trees in Council-owned parks and open spaces and in housing areas.

-Leicestershire County Council carry out all maintenance to roundabouts and roadside grass verges along roads between towns & villages.
-If you have any queries please contact 0116 305 0001 or visit the Leicestershire County Council website page.
+Leicestershire County Council carry out all maintenance to roundabouts and roadside grass verges along roads between towns and villages.
+If you have any queries please visit the Leicestershire County Council website page.

 Pruning is subject to weather conditions and work on some of the sites might not take place on the indicated dates.

 Shrubs are woody plants with more than one stem and a mature height of less than 15 feet.
 Shrubs can be deciduous or evergreen and range in size from creeping along the ground to 15 feet tall.
 Shrubs can be left to grow naturally or they can be pruned and shaped.
 At times, they are pruned into a severe, formal shape or a topiary.

 According to the Oxford Dictionaries website, a hedge is "a fence or boundary formed by closely growing bushes or shrubs."
 A tall hedge can also be made up of trees.
 Hedges consist of more than one shrub and have different uses.
 Hedges provide privacy screens, fences, visual boundaries, windbreaks and different shapes to add interest to landscaping.
 They are usually well-maintained with different spacing and pruning than shrubs.